unix-development/build-ar/README.md

    $ make package test=dwm
    ```

-10. Let Travis-ci do its job
-    After committing and pushing your changes, you will notice that if your
+10. Let Travis-ci do its job!
+After committing and pushing your changes, you
-    Travis-ci repository is being build.
-When it's complete, you can check your
+	 will notice that if your Travis-ci repository is being build.
+When it's
-    Github fork and you are supposed to see new commit changes in packages that
+	 complete, you can check your Github fork and you are supposed to see new
-    you just added and files should be on your server.
+	 commit changes in packages that you just added and files should be on your

-11. Add to Pacman
+	 server.

-    To use Pacman, you need to add this configuration to your
+11. To use Pacman, you need to add this configuration to your
     `/etc/pacman.conf`.

     ```